 It regulates the body temperature when worn against the skin, it has anti bacterial properties, provides warmth without causing overheating and has "wicking properties."
 Wicking refers to the materials ability to draw moisture away from the skin, i.e. sweat.
 This in turn keep the wearer from feeling wetness against the skin.

 I have a merino wool top which i wear every dive.
 It stops moisture build up on the other layers i have on and reduces the smell that all undersuits seem to have after a few dives!
 Don't worry, all divers stink!

 I use unlined dry gloves, which, if used on their own my hands would get cold quickly.
 So i have to wear a glove liner underneath.
-I have 2 pairs of gloves that i wear depending on the water temperature.
+I have numerous pairs of gloves that i wear depending on the water temperature, and my mood!